adot8/obsidian-notes/Red Teaming/Cobalt Strike Assumed Breach/1. Initial Compromise/Foothold Establishment/_ Main.md

 3. In a wsl shell use PackMyPayload to  pack the files into an `iso`.

 > Hide the decoy and payload.
-Only show trigger
+Only show trigg‌er

 ```bash
 python3 /mnt/c/Tools/PackMyPayload/PackMyPayload.py -H deals.xlsx,deals.js /mnt/c/Payloads/deals/ /mnt/c/Payloads/deals/deals.iso